tscar43/tscar43.github.io/docs/How-to-prompt-effectively-and-ethically.md

 This prompt assumes that transfer students from community colleges are already less prepared than a student who attended a 4-year university from the start of their college career.
 This shows how a prompt that contains a harmful bias will affect how the AI responds to the prompt.

 This prompt can be fixed by rephrasing it as:

-"><span style = "color:#3F3F46">"What barriers might students from community colleges face when transferring to engineering programs at four-year universities, and how can those be addressed?"
+"What barriers might students from community colleges face when transferring to engineering programs at four-year universities, and how can those be addressed?"

 This prompt avoids bias and frames the question in a way that supports community college transfer students.